 Oh, you’re doing such a great job with this project keep up the hard work, but you and everyone else around you know you’re failing miserably and you’ll probably be fired if you don’t meet the deadline on Friday.

 How’s your food?
-Oh it’s great!
+Oh, it’s great!
 Or Oh it’s good!
 Or Oh it’s alright.
-So here you go ordering the same damn thing just to find out the food suck and now you’re fighting the urge to barf, and create a scene at the restaurant.
+So here you go ordering the same damn thing just to find out the food sucks and now you’re fighting the urge to barf and create a scene at the restaurant.

 I could go on and on with these scenarios but this blog post will be too long.

 Keep It Real And Help Your Friend Grow Or At Least Help Them Save

 Now I’m not saying to create a scene and dwell on the negative situation.
 If you don’t like to use the word suck use another word but my main point here is why can’t we just be honest and say “hey you’re not good at this, you’re doing this the wrong way or you need to improve on … and keep it moving.